God is the Creator, Sustainer and Ruler of the universe. He is all-powerful, all-knowing and ever-present. He is both perfect and personal.

 Matthew 28:19-20; Acts 2:38-41; 8:35-38; 16:30-34; Romans 6:3-5; Galatians 3:26-27

 The Lord’s Supper (communion) is an act of worship which reminds us of what Jesus did on the cross for each one of us.
 He asked all of us to “do this” and remember Him.
 We take the bread (body) and the juice (blood) each weekend we gather to remember how He died on the cross for our sins.

 The Lord’s Supper held a prominent place in the worship of the early church (Acts 2:42, 20:7).
-We believe that the same should hold true for today, so we offer it every Sunday for those who desire it.
+We believe that the same should hold true for today, so we offer it every weekend for those who desire it.

 All believers in Jesus Christ are welcome to take communion.

 Matthew 26:26-29; Mark 14:2-25; Luke 22:14-40; John 6:53-59; I Corinthians 11:23-29